Hi there, I am a PhD student and Minerva Scholar at the University of Glasgow.

 I have held a variety of academic positions, including my current role as Minerva Scholar (entry-level research and teaching position), and previous roles as an SSPS Project Lead (to improve a second-year undergraduate computing course) and general Teaching Assistant.

-Before joining academia full-time, I gained industry experiences as a Software Dev Engineer at Amazon (automating workflows and processes), Consultant for BearingPoint (supporting information security and privacy projects for government and public sector clients), and in IT Dev & Ops (building data processing and visualisation tools for large datasets) at the Global Legal Entity Identifier Foundation.
+Before joining academia full-time, I worked as a Software Dev Engineer at Amazon, Consultant for BearingPoint, and in IT Dev & Ops at the Global Legal Entity Identifier Foundation.

 These days, I am probably either repairing things at Repair Cafe Glasgow, working on a design or diy project, or exploring the Scottish highlands and islands.